SWAG & TARP CANVAS CARE

-Before you use your swag in anger, you need to season it.
-This process will cause the canvas and the thread to swell, thereby sealing up the needle holes created in production.
+Outhaus swags are now pretty much water resistant straight out of the box and should keep you dry in all but the worst weather, but before you use it in anger, you may want season it, just to be sure.
+This process will cause the canvas and the thread to swell, thereby further sealing up the needle holes created in production.

-Pitch the swag somewhere that it can be left for a few days.
-Set it up perfectly so that everything is nice and tight and all the pegs put in the ground.
-Now take a hosepipe and thoroughly drench the swag, particularly around the seams, taking your time to wet it completely so that it changes to a darker shade.
-After soaking the swag, leave it to dry out completely.
-Continue to repeat the process so that it has been thoroughly soaked and dried at least three times.
+Set up your swag perfectly so that everything is nice and tight and all the pegs put in the ground.
+Now take a hosepipe and wet the swag for a few minutes, particularly around the seams, taking your time to wet it completely so that it changes to a darker shade.
+After soaking the swag, leave it to dry out completely and check inside for any signs of water.
+You may need to repeat the process a couple of times.

-The swag should now be watertight and no further seasoning required before your first trip.
+The swag should now be ready for use, with no further seasoning required before your first trip.
 Any stubborn holes can be treated with readily available seam sealer or a solid wax.

 Seasoning your Outhaus tarp

-Tarps generally have the same care requirement as swags but, as there is a lot less stitching, often there is no need to pre-season a tarp.
+Our polycotton tarps generally have the same care requirement as swags but, as there is a lot less stitching, often there is no need to pre-season a tarp.
+The same is true of our waxed cotton tarps.
+Usually, a couple of soakings will allow the thread to swell and expand into the needle holes.
 However, as with swags, if there are any stubborn needle holes, a dab of seam sealer or wax will do the trick.